Wizelf402/Permafrost/README.md

 For the other files (all of which are in the `overrides` folder, copy-paste them into your working install of the pack, and modify them there; or dynlink the files from your local repo to the install of the pack, it's up to you.

-Version naming follows the system "majorcontent.minorcontent.bugfix".
+Version naming follows the system `majorcontent.minorcontent.bugfix`.